garystafford/aws-cfn-demo/README.md

 _work in progress..._

-Demonstration of creating an Infrastructure as Code (IaC) CI/CD pipeline.
-Use AWS CloudFormation to create AWS CodePipeline pipeline.
+Demonstration of an Infrastructure as Code (IaC) CI/CD pipeline.
+Use AWS CloudFormation to create AWS CodePipeline pipeline and associated resources.
 Then, use the pipeline to test and deploy AWS resources, using a CloudFormation template, CloudFormation configuration file, and CloudFormation stack change set.

 ## Getting Started with AWS CodePipeline Demo